Laguna del Maule (volcano): Composition of erupted rocks

 Laguna del Maule has erupted andesite, basaltic andesite, basalt, dacite, rhyodacite and rhyolite, the andesites and basaltic andesites define a rock suite with medium potassium contents.
 In the Loma de Los Espejos rocks a SiO_{2} content of 75.6–76.7% by weight has been noted.
-After deglaciation, the composition of Laguna del Maule volcanic rocks has grown more silicic; since 19,000 years ago, andesite eruptions have been restricted to the edges of the volcanic field, consistent with the maturation of a silicic magmatic system.
-Generally, the postglacial phase of activity has generated about 6.4 km3 of rhyolite and 1.0 km3 of rhyodacite.
+Zircon composition data indicate that the magmatic system has evolved over time: After deglaciation, the composition of Laguna del Maule volcanic rocks has grown more silicic; since 19,000 years ago, andesite eruptions have been restricted to the edges of the volcanic field, consistent with the maturation of a silicic magmatic system.
+The postglacial phase of activity has generated about 6.4 km3 of rhyolite and 1.0 km3 of rhyodacite.
 Of the more than 350 km3 of volcanic rock in the Laguna del Maule field, about 40 km3 were emplaced postglacially.
 Laguna del Maule magmas contain large amounts of water and carbon dioxide; postglacial magmas on average consist of 5–6% water by weight with some variation between individual eruptions.
 Flushing of the magma with carbon dioxide may be important for starting eruptions.